Geometric phases and the Sagnac effect: Foundational aspects and sensing applications: Geometric phases

 where $f$ is a function such that $\phi-\phi_\text{dyn}(\tau)=f(\tau)-f(0)$, it follows that $|\tilde{\psi}(\tau)\rangle=|\tilde{\psi}(0)\rangle$ and

 which, in turn, implies that

 regardless of $H$.
 Then, after ending the cycle, the state $|\psi\rangle$ accumulates an extra phase $\phi_\text{geom} \equiv f(\tau) - f(0)$ that can be expressed as

 which can be shown to depend only on geometric properties associated with the cycle, thus, in particular, is not a function of $\tau$.
 The last integral in Eq. \eqref{def-geom-phase} is taken over a curve $C$ in the parameter space, which has a parameter $R$ associated with it.
-These phases are present and play a fundamental role in the properties of many physical systems in nature, like in molecular systems \cite{mead1992geometric} and crystalline dielectrics \cite{resta1994macroscopic}.
+These phases also appear in adiabatic quantum transitions \cite{berry1990geometric}.
+Moreover, they are present and play a fundamental role in the properties of many physical systems in nature, like in molecular systems \cite{mead1992geometric} and crystalline dielectrics \cite{resta1994macroscopic}.

-Geometric phases can be introduced for mixed states \cite{sjoqvist2000geometric, singh2003geometric}.
-In fact, they are studied in open and non-Hermitian systems \cite{garrison1988complex, berry1990geometric, zwanziger1991measuring, ning1992geometrical, bliokh1999appearance, carollo2003geometric, tong2004kinematic, lombardo2006geometric, dietz2011exceptional}.
-However, an important remark that should be presented here is that, depending on how it is extended to the dynamics of non-Hermitian Hamiltonians, the phase introduced by Aharonov and Anandan always assumes real values.
-In this case, the adiabatic limit of $\phi_\text{geom}$ does not always correspond to the Berry phase \cite{wu1996berry}.
+Furthermore, geometric phases can be introduced for mixed states \cite{sjoqvist2000geometric, singh2003geometric}.
+In fact, they are studied in open and non-Hermitian systems, although there is no unique approach for that \cite{garrison1988complex, zwanziger1991measuring, ning1992geometrical, bliokh1999appearance, filipp2003off, carollo2003geometric, tong2004kinematic, lombardo2006geometric, dietz2011exceptional}.
+However, a noteworthy remark is that, depending on how it is extended to the dynamics of non-Hermitian Hamiltonians, the phase introduced by Aharonov and Anandan always assumes real values.
+In this case, the adiabatic limit of $\phi_\text{geom}$ does not always correspond to the Berry phase, which can be complex-valued \cite{wu1996berry}.
 Moreover, in general scenarios, these phases can be studied in systems with non-cyclic evolution and even when intermediate measurements are taken into account \cite{samuel1988general}.

 Also, geometric phases can be introduced for classical systems undergoing adiabatic evolution, as it was shown by Hannay \cite{hannay1985angle}.
 In fact, for integrable systems, one can represent the Hamiltonian that governs the evolution in terms of action-angle coordinates \cite{arnol1989mathematical}.
 It can be, then, concluded that the evolution is defined in a torus in phase space.
 In cyclic adiabatic evolutions, action coordinates are preserved while angle coordinates may change.
 Hannay observed that these changes in angle coordinates during a cycle have dynamical and geometrical contributions, in a similar manner first observed by Berry for quantum systems.
 The geometrical contribution is what became known as the Hannay angle.
 From a more geometrical perspective, the Cartesian product between the parameter space and the phase-space defined a trivial fiber over the parameter space.
 Within this structure, the Hannay angle is, then, obtained from liftings in the total space according to a connection known as the Hannay-Berry connection \cite{golin1989hannay, marsden1990reduction, chruscinski2004geometric}.
 Then, like for Berry phases, the notion of a Hannay angle for open paths can also be considered \cite{pati1998adiabatic}.